 Autumn is particularly beautiful in Prague, especially as the leaves start turning yellow, orange and red.
 If you fancy a gentle stroll on a mainly flat surface, then head over to Stromovka Park, where you can see landscaped woodland areas, lakes and plenty of autumn leaves.

-For a day trip in a magical park with a castle and colourful autumn leaves head over to Pruhonice Park, which is open all year round and in October open from 7 am – 7pm.
+For a day trip in a magical park with a castle and colourful autumn leaves head over to the beautiful Pruhonice Park, which is open all year round and in October open from 7 am – 7pm.
 Entry is 100 CZK and the longest walk is over 10 km long.

 Each year there are different routes chosen and the buildings, churches and trees are light up.
 Large buildings have often light installations or projected moving lights representing the themes of the festival.